ProperForm Data Processing Addendum

 13.3.
 No Combining Data.

-ProperForm will not combine Provider Personal Data with personal information received from other sources or collected from ProperForm's own interactions with consumers, except as permitted under the CCPA/CPRA to provide a requested Service or as otherwise expressly permitted by Applicable Privacy Law.
+ProperForm will not combine Personal Data with personal information received from other sources or collected from ProperForm's own interactions with consumers, except as permitted under the CCPA/CPRA to provide a requested Service or as otherwise expressly permitted by Applicable Privacy Law.

 13.4.
 Notification of Inability to Comply.

 13.5.
-Provider's Right to Remediate.
+Business's Right to Remediate.

 13.6.
 Sensitive Personal Data.